 One of Living Single’s favorite characters was played by actress Erika Alexander.
 She portrayed the role of a strong willed lawyer named Maxine Shaw.
 Alexander won several awards for her work in the hit TV series, including two NAACP Image Awards for Outstanding Actress in a Comedy Series.

-Alexander had a very interesting career as an actress.
+At 52 years old, Alexander has had a very interesting career as an actress.
 Everybody loved her when she was first cast as “cousin Pam” on The Cosby Show in the ’80s and after that she never had to look back again.
 Now she’s created shows, directed films and even produced tv content as well.
 But her career isn’t the thing she’s most proud of, her marriage is.

 Alexander has quietly had one of black Hollywood’s most enduring marriages.
 She’s been married to screenwriter Tony Puryear since 1997, nearly 25 years!
 Puryear is bi-racial and born to a Black father and white mother while growing up in the Bronx, New York.
 Tony has worked in advertising and made TV commercials.
 He’s directed Hip Hop videos for old-school artists like EPMD, LL Cool J and K-Solo.
 As a screenwriter for the last 20-odd years, Tony’s written screenplays for a who’s who of Hollywood’s A-List, from Mel Gibson to Jerry Bruckheimer to Oliver Stone to Will Smith.
 He became the first African-American screenwriter to write a $100 million+ blockbuster with the 1996 script for “Eraser”, starring Arnold Schwarzenegger.